Barrett signed ad in 2006 decrying ‘barbaric legacy’ of Roe v. Wade, advocating overturning the law

 “I think she’s been very clear, I think, on her views on Roe,” Hawley said.
 “How she will vote in the future on Roe, I don’t know.
 I don’t know how it will come up for her.
 I can’t ask her that.”

-Asked whether he’ll seek assurance from her under oath when she testifies that she believes it was wrongly decided, Hawley said he had wanted to “see record evidence before the nomination.
+Asked whether, when she testifies under oath, he would seek assurance that she believes the case was wrongly decided, Hawley said he had wanted to “see record evidence before the nomination.
 And we have that.”